qforestlab/riscan-registration-VZ400/6_coarse_co-registration.md

 Move around in the view to get a similar area in both views.
 Zoom in on a similar object in both views.

-13. Right-click on that object in one of the views
+13. Right-click on that object in one of the views.
 14. Click *Create tiepoint here*.
 15. Click *OK*.
 16. Do the same in the other view on the same object.